How to Write a Horror Short Story: A Complete Guide for Beginners

 With our technology, our science, and our relatively high brain-to-body-mass ratio, we humans like to think we’re in control.
 We think we have a pretty good grasp on things.
 (Most of us, anyway.)

 But what happens when that control slips away?
-What happens when the universe throws us a curve ball or pulls the rug out from under our feet?
+What happens when the universe throws us a curveball or pulls the rug out from under our feet?
 Horror happens.

 Here’s how Barker expressed it: